 With over ten years experience, I have worked with artists from coast-to-coast on studio recordings, remote/location recordings, live video performances, and more.
 I have a high attention to detail, but am not necessarily a perfectionist.
 A strong believer of Gabriel Roth’s “shitty is pretty,” I encourage the artists I work with to experiment and explore to find sounds that feel distinctly their own — no matter the route it takes to get there.

-Since 2020, Jess has been the artistic director for The Desert Island Big Band, contributing to campaigns such as "Six-Shooter," "Playboys & Dishes," and "Yellow" through concept, set design and video production, writing and directing, social media content, and promotional photography.
+Since 2020, Jess has been the creative director for The Desert Island Big Band, contributing to campaigns such as "Six-Shooter," "Playboys & Dishes," and "Yellow" through concept, set design and video production, writing and directing, social media content, and promotional photography.
 She is a constant well of ideas, and thrives in a brainstorming environment.
 Her preferred visual style is where the Venn diagram of high glam, spook, and trailer trash intersect.
 She is not afraid to get crafty, and is incredibly accommodating to budgets of any size.
 Jess is currently working with The Desert Island Big Band and Emma Oh on their next releases.

 Dom is a Director/DoP based in Toronto and one of the co-founders of K Collective.
 With a background in commercial video, Dom has experience producing video campaigns for clients including CIRA, Diving Canada, Giant Tiger, and Canadian North Airlines.
 Dom’s real passion is music videos, where his work has garnered finalist nods from festivals around the world.